Functional qSQL¶

 - the general empty list

-The domain of dictionary
+is the Select phrase.
+The domain of dictionarya

 ()